kuzzleio/kuzzle-device-manager/doc/1/classes/decoder/decode/index.md

 ## Returns

-Returns a promise resolving to a `SensorContent`.
+Returns a promise resolving to a `DeviceContent`.

 ## Usage